Geniuswas/Anno-2205-Revolutions-Mod-English/readme.md

 Revolutions Mod "Universus" v1.8 by Annothek https://www.annothek.net/wbb5/filebase/index.php?file/120-revolution-mod-universus-v-1-8/

 This is an English translation of the above mod.
 All rights reserved to the original mod creator.
+After a few years of inactivity, and with recent exposure thanks to content creators such as Nivarias, I have reuploaded the mod properly onto git.

 INSTRUCTIONS